idancali/stories/carmel/chapter01-i-could-have-ended-up-street-hustler/README.md

-*The Carmel Story: Redefining Work In The Machine Era*
+*The Carmel Way: Redefining Work In The Machine Era*

 ## Chapter 1: I Could Have Ended Up A Street Hustler